robokoding/robokoding.github.io/_pages/remotelab/index.md

 layout: landing
 title: Remote Labs
 tagline: Remote learning experience
-description: We are offering different remote labs so everyone can have access to education from anywhere.
+description: We offer different remote labs to enable access to STEM education and educational tools to every child from anywhere in the world.
 image: assets/images/remotelab.jpg
 permalink: "/remotelab/"
 ---